Azamara Pursuit

 Don't Say We Didn't Warn You

-Cabins for Three: Standard cabins have arm chairs that can convert to a bed for a third passenger, but you have to be very close to your travel mates to split these small rooms three ways… and still be speaking at the end of the sailing.
+Cabins for Three: Some standard cabins have sofa beds for a third guest, but you have to be very close to your travel mates to split these small rooms three ways… and still be speaking at the end of the sailing.

 Sherri Eisenberg